JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 4. Select the corresponding zip among the ones you may find in the [template dropbox folder](https://www.dropbox.com/sh/mm6fwh3ruuuyjz2/AABDUmo7Xj1S968FeJgbmFPva?dl=0)
 5. [Overleaf](https://www.overleaf.com/) will do its magic and in a few seconds you'll have the template installed

 Remember that you will have to select the "main document" (access it through the options you will find clicking the overleaf logo in the top left corner of the project main page).
-See below in the "To fill in and generate..." to see which are the main files you have available.
+See below in the "To work in the..." to see which are the main files you have available.
 The most relevant files to select as "main document" are:

 + `Anteproyecto/anteproyecto.tex`
 + `Book/book.tex`

-But you should also have a look to the paperwork related ones:

-+ `PapeleoTFG/TFG-AutorizacionAutorPubAbierto.tex`
-+ `PapeleoTFG/TFG-AutorizacionTutorPubAbierto.tex`
-+ `PapeleoTFM/TFM-AutorizacionPublicarAbierto.tex`
-+ etc.
+You might also need some of the paperwork files described in the Repository structure (#repository-structure) section.

 We have had a number of issues with [Overleaf](https://www.overleaf.com/) in the past (mainly regarding glossaries), and they should be fully working.
 If new issues arise in the future, [this repo](https://github.com/gkilleen33/overleaf-offline/tree/master) has nice configurations for `latexmkrc` that should provide hints on how to solve them).

-## Download the template

-The template is accessible in two ways:

-1. In GitHub, in case you want to clone or fork my working version.
-It is available at [my GitHub account project page](https://github.com/JaviMaciasG/PhD-TFM-TFG-LatexTemplate), so that you can clone it from [the clone URL](https://github.com/JaviMaciasG/PhD-TFM-TFG-LatexTemplate.git).
-Beware that it has a lot of extra files that should not be useful for the general user
-2. In my dropbox, in zip and tgz formats, accessible at [this Dropbox download folder](https://www.dropbox.com/sh/mm6fwh3ruuuyjz2/AABDUmo7Xj1S968FeJgbmFPva?dl=0).
-At this location you will also be able to access the sample book files for all the different flavors (degrees, masters, PhD programs) and in Spanish and English versions.
-The first chapters form a practical guide to installing, configuring and using the template. **Please do read the introductory itinerary** and then consult the chapters that apply to your work.
-The final tutorial chapters provide sample code for a variety of (IMHO) nice things you might find useful.

 ## Repository structure